Shugoshin 1

 Shugoshin 1 or Shugoshin-like 1, is a protein that in humans is encoded by the SGO1 gene.

-Model organisms

-Model organisms have been used in the study of SGOL1 function.
-A conditional knockout mouse line, called Sgol1tm1a(EUCOMM)Wtsi has been generated.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty six tests were carried out on mutant mice and three significant abnormalities were observed.
-No homozygous mutant embryos were identified during gestation, and thus none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice and a decreased regulatory T cell number was observed in male animals.

 Mechanisms

 A physical mechanism that guarantees the accurate segregation of sister chromatids during mitosis arises from the ring shaped cohesin complex consisting of 4 subunits (SMC1A/B, SMC3, SCC1, and SA1/2 in humans).
 This complex encircles the two sister chromatids and resists the pulling force of microtubules.
 The characteristic X-shape chromosomes are formed due to the centromeric cohesin protected by Shugoshin-PP2A complex.

 Kinetochore localization of Sgo1-PP2A is dependent upon phosphorylation on histone H2A of nucleosome, which is the important substrate of spindle checkpoint kinase BUB1.
 Centromeric cohesin and H2A-pT120 specify two distinct pools of Sgo1-PP2A at inner centromeres and kinetochores respectively, while the CDK1/cyclin B phosphorylation on Sgo1 is essential for Sgo1-PP2A to protect centromeric cohesin, not only for bringing PP2A to cohesin, but also physically shield out the negative regulator WAPAL from cohesin.